triopsi/wp-plugin-showroom/readme.txt

 == Description ==

-The "WP Plugin Showroom" Plugin is a very easy way to show Wordpres plugins in a showwroom.
+The "WP Plugin Showroom" Plugin is a very easy way to show Wordpres plugins in a showroom.
 You can show a wp plugin in a post or site.

+= Usage =

+1. Create a post or site
+1. Paste the following shortcode [plgshow name="<PLUGIN-SLUG>"]
+1. finished

 = Bugs, technical hints or contribute =